n00b69/woa-betalm/guide/2-install.md

 #### Installing drivers
 > Unpack the driver archive, then open the `OfflineUpdater.cmd` file

-> Enter the drive letter of `WINMH2LM`, which should be X, then press enter
+> Enter the drive letter of `WINBETALM`, which should be X, then press enter

 #### Create the Windows bootloader files
 ```cmd